appveyor/website/src/docs/packaging-artifacts.md

 ## Artifacts retention policy

-The purpose of artifacts, storage, not for archival porposes
+Artifacts storage within AppVeyor is more properly regarded as an intermediary step in the deployment process, rather than an archival storage solution.

-AppVeyor implements artifacts retention policy for both private and public projects:
+AppVeyor implements an artifacts retention policy for both private and public projects:

 * Artifacts older than 6 months are permanently removed from AppVeyor artifact storage.
 * NuGet packages on both project and accounts feeds are not affected by the policy.

-> It's responsibility of project maintainers to copy critical artifacts that maybe useful after 6 months to an external storage.
+> It's the responsibility of project maintainers to copy critical artifacts that may be useful after 6 months to external storage.

-### Copying artifacts to an external storage during the build
+### Copying artifacts to external storage during the build

 You can configure [inline](/docs/deployment/#overview) (run during the build) deployment to copy artifacts to your own [FTP](/docs/deployment/ftp/), [Azure](/docs/deployment/azure-blob/), [S3](/docs/deployment/amazon-s3/), [Bintray](/docs/deployment/bintray/) or [GitHub Releases](/docs/deployment/github/) storage.

-For example, to copy *all artifacts* from the running build to Amazon S3 storage add the following to your `appveyor.yml`:
+For example, to copy *all artifacts* from the running build to Amazon S3 storage, add the following to your `appveyor.yml`:

 ```yaml
 deploy: